 Social media still work like a doomsday machine, designed to amplify the divisive and support only one thing: Their own, ever-deepening, grip on our minds and behaviors.

 You don’t have to get off social media completely if you find enough use in them and you can control them, rather than let them control you.

-Every political, social justice, etc. post you make is not a great contribution to the discourse we need to be having, though.
+All the political, social justice, etc. posts you make are not a great contribution to the discourse we need to be having, however.

 Black squares on Instagram are just black squares on Instagram.
 Whether you posted them in support of Black Lives Matter or just to be in on something, they won’t change a thing without anything else happening as well.